estuary/flow/site/docs/getting-started/tutorials/continuous-materialized-view.md

 ## Introduction

-Materialized views in Postgres give you a powerful way narrow down a huge dataset into a compact one that you can easily monitor.
+Materialized views in Postgres give you a powerful way to narrow down a huge dataset into a compact one that you can easily monitor.
 But if your data is updating in real-time, traditional materialized views introduce latency.
 They're batch workflows — the query is run at a set interval.

 To get around this, you'll need to perform a real-time transformation elsewhere.